digital-asset/ex-models/chat/README.md

 ```

 ## Testing
-The model is tested in a series of sequential scenarios terminating in `archive_charlie`.
+The model is tested in a series of sequential scripts terminating in `archive_charlie`.
 Note how `Post_Message` is a relatively small transaction, whereas `LeaveGroup` and `AddMember` get larger as the group grows.
-To test all scenarios:
+To test all scripts:
 ```
 daml test --color
 ```